Fnac Logo

 Fnac Logo History

 The first Fnac store was opened in 1954.
 At first, it was a club for a limited number of customers: its members purchased membership discounts through Contact magazine.
-This sales scheme was organized by Max Théret, the bodyguard of the Russian Marxist revolutionary Leon Trotsky.
-Based on his socialist principles, he wanted to improve the working class’s life by lowering prices.
+Max Théret, the bodyguard of the Russian Marxist revolutionary Leon Trotsky, organized this sales scheme.
+Guided by his socialist principles, he sought to improve the working class’s lives by lowering prices.

-In 1966, the store opened its doors to everyone, after which the network began to expand actively.
+In 1966, the store opened its doors to everyone, and the network began expanding.
 Fnac now has retail outlets in Spain, Portugal, France, and more exotic countries, including Congo and Qatar.
 They share a common visual style that underpins successful branding.
-It was revised several times during the leadership change, but it has always remained simple and minimalistic.
+It was revised several times during the leadership change, but has remained simple and minimalistic.

 What is Fnac?